Sebastián Leto

 Sebastián Eduardo Leto (born 30 August 1986) is an Argentine professional football manager and former player.
-He is the current manager of Greek Super League club Kifisia.
+He is the current manager of Greek Super League club A.E.
+Kifisia.

-Club career
+Playing career

 Lanús

 Born in Alejandro Korn, Leto began his career with Buenos Aires club Lanús, making his first team debut on 25 June 2005.
 He spent two seasons at the club, making 52 appearances and scoring 8 goals.

 Liverpool

 On 10 August 2007, Leto signed for Liverpool for £1,850,000 ($3.6million).
 His debut was against Toulouse, in a 4–0 victory for UEFA Champions League qualifying round fixture on 28 August 2007.

-Following this he featured in another Champions League game and two Football League Cup matches.
+Following this, he featured in another Champions League game and two Football League Cup matches.
 He never made his Premier League debut due to problems with his passport, forcing him to play in the Liverpool reserve team instead.
 Leto was granted an Italian passport in mid-2007 but this was later revoked, making the Argentine need to apply for a work permit; a request which was later refused.
 Liverpool manager Rafael Benítez criticised the decision given the player's track record in the Champions League and national selection for the Olympics.

 Olympiacos

 Leto joined the Greek team Olympiacos in June 2008 on a one-year loan deal.

-On 16 September 2008, Leto scored the second goal in the 2–0 UEFA Cup first round, first leg victory away against FC Nordsjælland.
+On 16 September 2008, Leto scored the second goal in the 2–0 UEFA Cup first round, first leg victory away against Nordsjælland.
 He scored his first and only league goal in a 2–1 home win against Thrassyvoulos in December 2008.

 Panathinaikos

 On 23 June 2009, Liverpool accepted an offer from Panathinaikos believed to be in the region of £3,000,000.
-On 1 July 2009, the player signed a 5-year contract for about 1.2 million (with bonus fees).
+On 1 July 2009, the player signed a five-year contract for about 1.2 million (with bonus fees).

 On 28 July, Leto made his debut appearance for the greens on the away UEFA Champions League qualifying stages game against Sparta Prague, coming from the bench on the second half.
 On 8 August in Athens, Panathinaikos needed a two-goal margin victory and Leto was one of the starting eleven for the Greek side who dominated the game 3–0 and qualified to the next round.

 On 19 August, Leto came from the bench to score in Panathinaikos 2–3 defeat to Atlético Madrid in the UEFA Champions League play-off first leg.

-On 22 August Leto scored two goals against the Cretan side Ergotelis away in a 3–0 victory.
+On 22 August, Leto scored two goals against the Cretan side Ergotelis away in a 3–0 victory.

 On 13 September, Leto scored the only goal against the Thracians Panthrakikos in an important 1–0 away victory.

-On 24 April 2010 he scored the victorious goal of Panathinaikos at the Greek Cup final against Aris Thessaloniki.
+On 24 April 2010, he scored the victorious goal of Panathinaikos at the Greek Cup final against Aris Thessaloniki.
 The previous week he also won the Greek championship, thus achieving the double (second consequent double of his career, after the first one with Olympiacos in 2009).

-After the departure of captain Djibril Cissé and vice-captain Gilberto Silva he was chosen after two seasons serving the club to be the 3rd Captain.
+After the departure of captain Djibril Cissé and vice-captain Gilberto Silva, he was chosen after two seasons serving the club to be the third Captain.